How to buy BidEnergy (BID) shares

-BidEnergy's shares were split on a 1:6 basis on 28 November 2018.
-So if you had owned 6 shares the day before before the split, the next day you'd have owned 1 share.
+BidEnergy's shares were split on a 1:6 basis on 29 November 2018.
+So if you had owned 6 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your BidEnergy shares – just the quantity.
 However, indirectly, the new 500% higher share price could have impacted the market appetite for BidEnergy shares which in turn could have impacted BidEnergy's share price.

 BidEnergy share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while BidEnergy's is 1.7733.
-This would suggest that BidEnergy's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while BidEnergy's is 1.7779.
+This would suggest that BidEnergy's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).